“If you want a fully functional three car garage plan,

 You DO have a full-sized pickup?

-and reap the reward - now AND in the future if you ever decide to
+If you really DO drive a Model T, do you think the NEXT owner of your house will drive a Model T?
+Why chance it.
+Get the size right and reap the reward – now AND in the future if you ever decide to sell.

 What about width?

 The wider the better!
-Let’s go back to our Ford Explorer, which is about 6′ 7" wide (2012 model).
+Let’s go back to our Ford Explorer, which is about 6′ 7″ wide (2012 model).
 If you don’t drive a Ford Explorer, I don’t either, but I had to pick something.
 Since the Explorer is one of the more popular SUVs on the road, and it’s about the same size as other models in the same class, it’s all pretty relative.

 Ask a garage planner and they will likely tell you 30″ is the minimum comfortable width between cars in a garage or between your car and the wall.
 Why?
 So you can open your doors IN the garage.

+If you place 24″ shelving on both walls, you are now at 35′.
 If you are like most of us, you need room for your stuff and larger garage shelves are a big help.
 Keep that in mind when planning the proper garage size.

 But THAT 3 car garage plan would cost a LOT more to build?

 If you expanded your garage to 36′ wide, my “ideal” recommendation, that adds 132 square feet and $13,200 to the cost.
 Your payment goes up by $79 per month from the $200,000 example.